xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 like the bizarre argument ordering for x86-64 syscalls.

 The whole project is about 1284 lines of Rust, has zero dependencies[^1] and is as far as I know working correctly[^2].

+# Microbenchmark Performance

-It executes a real armv7 hello world binary in ~0.015ms, with parsing and setup taking ~0.130ms:
+It executes a real armv7 hello world binary in ~0.015ms of guest execution-only time, excluding process startup and parsing.
+The e2e execution with all stages I outlined before, it takes about 2ms.

 ```text
 $ stinkarm -v examples/helloWorld.elf